Lower Notley Hall Farm is located approximately 15 miles west of the St. Mary’s County Seat of Leonardtown, and about 50 miles south of Washington DC.

 Shopping, medical and entertainment services can be found in Leonardtown.
 A vibrant Amish-Mennonite community is just minutes away, offering local fresh produce and craftsman services and products.

-Being located along the banks of the glorious Wicomico River in Chaptico, you may enjoy cool river breezes and unimaginable sunsets while being serenaded by gulls and osprey.
+Standing aside the banks of the serene Wicomico River, you may enjoy cool river breezes and unimaginable sunsets with gulls, heron and osprey.
 An eagle sighting is not uncommon.

 Thousands of Native American and Colonial artifacts have been cataloged from this property.
 It is our mission to preserve this site for future generations to enjoy and appreciate.